NAlbuquerque/Category-Field-for-EE/README.md

 Release Notes
 --------

+1.5.6 (2013-12-28)
+- Bug fix - If channel had assigned category group which had been deleted, a sql error was thrown on channel fields screen

 1.5.5 (2013-12-26)
 - Bug fix - Fix bug where under certain conditions a publish form might fail to save.